Nonprofit Technology Roadmap

 Scoping is not about making the work smaller just to make it feel safer.

-It is about making the next phase clear enough to approve, staff, budget, and deliver.
+It is about making the next phase of your nonprofit technology roadmap clear enough to approve, staff, budget, and deliver.

 3Scope One Phase Leaders Can Actually Approve